johnwcowan/r7rs-work/PathnamesPython.md

 Returns a version of *path1* that is relative to *path2*.
 If it is not possible to do so without introducing double-period components, `#f` is returned.

+`(path-suffix `*path suffix*`)`

+Returns a the suffix of the filename (everything to the right of the final period) as a string.
+If there is no period, an empty string is returned.
+Note that this function does not discriminate between filenames without a period and filenames ending in a period; the latter should be avoided anyway, as they are not distinct on Windows.

 `(path-with-filename `*path filename*`)`

 Returns a path object based on *path* with the filename (replaced by *filename* (a string).